andrewluetgers/loot/README.md

 ## Use it
 Just load up the js file/s and call the global methods.
 Init process will protect existing globals by making backups under loot.oldValues.
-See loot.sauce.js for extending with custom methods.

 ## Not ready for production
 This is experimental and minimally tested code, it also changes frequently.
+Docs may not be 100% up to date, check the tests and benchmarks for more usage examples.

 ## Methods